 You know, I'm going to tell you something.

-The double standard in all of this, it should take your breath away.
+The fact that, and I'll delve into this when we get back, the double standard in all of this, it should take your breath away.

 It is beyond the pale.

-And in terms of where we go from here, you you raid the homes of drug dealers and organized crime and people that are involved in terror.
+And in terms of where we go from here, you raid the homes of drug dealers and organized crime and people that are involved in terror.

-I mean, I I want to go through this, and then we're going to get to Geraldo and Dan Bongino in the course of uh of the program here today, because I'm going to tell you what we've now found out is Mueller brought information involving Cohn and I guess Stormy Daniels.
+I mean, I want to go through this, and then we're going to get to Geraldo and Dan Bongino in the course of the program here today, because I'm going to tell you what we've now found out is Mueller brought information involving Cohn and I guess Stormy Daniels.

-This is not go to jail stuff.
+This is not go-to-jail stuff.

-You know, an FEC violation of some kind, or an in-kind donation.
+You know, an FEC violation of some kind or an in-kind donation.

 I had to fight a case once like that because I put my best friends, he was running for Congress in a seat he never was going to win, but I linked his website to my website.

-Well, that's an in-kind donation.
+Wow, that's an in-kind donation.

-It cost me a fortune in DC lawyers, sewer swamp lawyers to get out of that stupid thing.
+It cost me a fortune in D.C. lawyers, sewer swamp lawyers, to get out of that stupid thing.

 And I'm like to my friend, I'm like, I would rather have just given you the money and you go on a vacation.